 Seattle Preparatory School provides a technology-rich environment that supports collaborative partnerships, enriches teaching and learning, and encourages meaningful experiences for members of our community.
 Through the appropriate use of technology, students are engaged in their learning process, become independent problem solvers and participate ethically and safely as digital citizens of the world.
 Seattle Prep has established a one-to-one environment in which each student has his/her own device.

 Microsoft Surface Pro 4/Surface Pro

 Seattle Prep has selected the Microsoft Surface Pro 4 as its required 2-in-1 (laptop-tablet hybrid) device for members of the Class of 2019, Class of 2020, and Class of 2021.
-Members of the Class of 2022 will receive the Microsoft Surface Pro in August 2018.
+The Class of 2022 use the Microsoft Surface Pro.
+Members of the Class of 2023 will receive the Microsoft Surface Pro 6 in August 2019.